-FOR THE THREE MONTHS ENDED MARCH 31, YEARS ENDED DECEMBER 31, 1997 1996 1995 Statutory federal income tax rate (35.0)% 35.0% 34.0% Amortization of cost in excess of net assets acquired Research and development and other tax credits (8.1) (11.3) 2 (2) 529 State and local income taxes, net of federal income (11.3) (2) tax benefit and state and local income tax credits 4.8 6 101 Foreign sales corporation tax benefits (8.4) (1) Other, net 9.1 17.0 Effective income tax rate (48.9)% 40.0% 681% ======
+FOR THE THREE MONTHS ENDED MARCH 31, 1997 YEARS DECEMB 1996 ENDED ER 31, 1995 Statutory federal income tax rate (35.0)% 35.0% 34.0% Amortization of cost in excess of net assets acquired (8.1) 2 529 Research and development and other tax credits State and local income taxes, net of federal income (11.3) (2) tax benefit and state and local income tax credits 4.8 6 101 Foreign sales corporation tax benefits (8.4) (1) Other, net 9.1 17.0 Effective income tax rate (48.9)% 40.0% 681%

-14. STOCK OPTIONS
+12. STOCK OPTIONS

-The Company sponsors an option plan for key employees, pursuant to which options to purchase up to 3,255,815 shares of common stock have been authorized for grant.
+Holdings sponsors an option plan for key employees, pursuant to which options to purchase up to 3,255,815 shares of common stock have been authorized for grant.

-On April 30, 1997, the Company adopted the 1997 Option Plan for key employees and granted to the Equity Executives nonqualified options to purchase, at \$6.47 per share, 2,285,714 shares of Class A common stock of the Company.
+On April 30, 1997, Holdings adopted the 1997 Option Plan for key employees and granted to the Equity Executives nonqualified options to purchase, at \$6.47 per share, 2,285,714 shares of Class A common stock of Holdings.
 In each case, half of the options are "Time Options" and half are "Performance Options" (collectively, the "Options").
 The Time Options become exercisable with respect to 20% of the shares subject to the Time Options on each of the first five anniversaries if employment continues through and including such date.
 The Performance Options become exercisable nine years after the grant date, but may become exercisable earlier with respect to up to 20% of the shares subject to the Performance Options on each of the first five anniversaries, to the extent certain defined targets are achieved.
 The Options, which have a ten year term, become fully exercisable under certain circumstances, including a change in control.

-On July 1, 1997 and November 11, 1997, the Company granted nonqualified options to certain officers and other employees of the Company to purchase at \$6.47 per share 689,500 shares of Class A common stock of Holdings (collectively, the "1997 Options").
-Generally, the 1997 Options vest over a three year period and expire ten years from the date of grant.
+On July 1, 1997 and November 11, 1997, Holdings granted nonqualified options to certain officers and other employees of the Company to purchase at \$6.47 per share 679,500 shares of Class A common stock of Holdings (collectively, the "1997 Options").
+Generally, the 1997 Options vest over a three-year vesting period and expire ten years from the date of grant.